laza992/iOS-Test-App/README.md

 ## Key Technical Highlights

 ### 1. Dependency Injection & Mocking
-[cite_start]Architecture should be set up in such a way that we can easily mock REST API calls by just changing one layer with dependency injection[cite: 4].
+Architecture should be set up in such a way that we can easily mock REST API calls by just changing one layer with dependency injection.
 * All network calls are abstracted behind the `GitHubServiceProtocol`.
 * A `MockGitHubService` is included out-of-the-box, allowing UI and logic testing without live internet constraints.
 You can effortlessly switch to this mock service inside the `UserReposRouter`.

 ### 2. State Management
-[cite_start]The state of API calls (error, success) should be properly delegated back to the controller/view[cite: 5].
+The state of API calls (error, success) should be properly delegated back to the controller/view.
 * Using custom State enums, the View acts as a passive component.
 It only reacts to UI signals (`.loading`, `.success`, `.error`) emitted by the Presenter or ViewModel, keeping data processing strictly isolated in the business layer.

 ### 3. Modern Concurrency (`async/await`)